mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 At time of writing I am using Debian 12 which is the current stable release.
 I am using SpiralLinux which formats as BTRFS and has snapper rollback in GRUB - many many thanks to the OpenSUSE gecko dev for coming up with SpiralLinux.

-First - why am I doing this - because as a very experienced admin who has been fiddling with Linux for years when I saw Cinnamon Desktop with Cinnamenu I knew we finally had a solid windows breaker.<br><br>
+First - why am I doing this - because as a very experienced admin who has been fiddling with Linux for years when I saw Cinnamon Desktop with Cinnamenu I knew we finally had a solid windoze killer.<br><br>
 Cinnamon is the maturity KDE wishes it could have.
 They have retained very early gnome functions which turns out to be the smartest way forward IMHO.<br><br>
 It's also a finger up at the rather obnoxious Linux Mint admin who talked to me like I am an idiot for suggesting my way to disable hidden files for regular users.<br>
 <br>